 The SV@Home Action Fund supported the following bills which were passed by the Legislature in 2023

-ACA-1 will make it easier to raise money for affordable housing by lowering the voter threshold for housing bonds from an onerous supermajority (2/3rds) vote to a more reasonable 55% (in line with school bonds).
+ACA-1 will make it easier to raise money for affordable housing by lowering the voter threshold for housing and infrastructure general obligation bonds from an onerous supermajority (2/3rds) vote to a more reasonable 55% (in line with school bonds).
 This is important for the Bay Area because we are working to place a 9-county regional bond on the ballot next year, which will raise $10–$20 billion for affordable housing in the Bay Area.

 AB-12 will limit rental home Security Deposits to no more than one month’s rent.
 Today, excessive security deposits typically equal two to three times the monthly rent on top of the rent itself.
 AB-12 will reduce a major barrier to housing for renters throughout California.